showpass/showpass-wordpress-plugin/README.md

 For example if you have in some venue 30 events, and you have set `page_size="5"` , the API will returns to you only 5 events on one page and you will have 6 pages with 5 events on each.
 So, with this parameter you can easily jump to the page that you want with passing the parameter through the website URL.

-ex. `www.website.com/&page=4` - will get all data (events) from page 4.
+ex. `www.website.com/?page_number=4` - will get all data (events) from page 4.

 ## 2.5.
 Query parameter

 This parameter is for search event.
-You need to pass it through website url `&q=something` and it will get all events that have "something" in their content.
+You need to pass it through website url `?q=something` and it will get all events that have "something" in their content.

-ex. `www.website.com/&q=something` .
+ex. `www.website.com/?q=something` .

 ## 3. Functions